 Oh, the Winter doldrums!
 Your head is stuffy and skin itchy from the dry heat and lack of fresh air.
 Enjoy the cooling, clearing, revitalizing scent of this super moisturizing natural seasonal soap.

 - Enriched with skin-nourishing organic shea butter, cocoa butter, and coconut milk

 - Soothing botanicals help calm Winter skin

-- Natural antibacterial and antiviral properties of organic tea tree and rosemary essential oils are great for cold season
+- Natural antibacterial and antiviral properties of organic tea tree and rosemary essential oils are great for cold and flu season

 I began making soap in 2001 with ingredients that I believed in, for the people that I loved.
 After all these years, that goal has never changed.

 Made with Organic Coconut Milk, Green Tea & Cocoa Butter